ARM-software/acle/cmse/cmse.md

 > **5** Memory in an NSC region must not contain an inadvertent SG instruction.

-The secure gateway veneers introduced in [7.4.3](#secure-gateway-veneers) limit the instructions that need to be placed in NSC regions.
+The secure gateway veneers introduced in [Secure gateway veneers](#secure-gateway-veneers) limit the instructions that need to be placed in NSC regions.
 If the NSC regions contain only these veneers, an inadvertent secure gateway cannot occur.

 ## Development tools